 - In their parking area, the transfer buses are cleaned regularly and there are fitted screens installed in the buses between the driver and the passengers.
 For Meet & Greet and Valet services, the driver will ensure that the car, as well as the keys, have been disinfected before being dropped off.
-For more information about what airport car parks are doing to protect staff and customers from COVID-19, check out our blog covering this.

 General Heathrow Airport Tips and Tricks